 Upon successful completion of the online course, scholars who perform well in the course may be selected to attend a week-long Summer Academy at NASA Langley (Hampton, VA), which will include:

-● A team project in which students design a mission to explore the Earth Systems through the launching of a satellite.
+● A team project in which students design a mission to explore the Earth Systems by launching a satellite.

 ● Tours of NASA Langley facilities

-● Briefings and seminars by astronauts, engineers, scientists and other NASA experts.
+● Briefings and seminars by special speakers, engineers, scientists, and other NASA experts.

-School districts may choose, but are not guaranteed, to grant a science elective credit towards graduation for students who successfully complete the online program and Summer Academy.
+School districts may choose but are not guaranteed to grant a science elective credit towards graduation for students who successfully complete the online program and Summer Academy.
 This is entirely at the discretion of the individual school district.
-Scholars who are selected for the week-long academy at NASA Langley are provided transportation, housing and meals during their stay.
+Scholars selected for the week-long academy at NASA Langley are provided transportation, housing, and meals during their stay.